modir/laminas-book/docs/mvc.md

 A view script just renders the data you pass to it with a @`ViewModel`[Laminas\View\Model\ViewModel] variable container.
 For example, in line 8 we get the value of `$appName` variable and print it into the standard output stream.

+!!! note
-> Inside the view template, you easily can access the variables that were passed from the controller's action.
+    Inside the view template, you easily can access the variables that were passed from the controller's action.
-> For example, to get the value of the application name variable, use either
-> `$appName` or `$this->appName` syntax.
-These two ways of accessing the variable are equivalent, but the first one
-> requires less writing, so we will use it in the future.
+    For example, to get the value of the application name variable, use either `$appName` or `$this->appName` syntax.
+These two ways of accessing the variable are equivalent, but the first one requires less writing, so we will use it in the future.

 Please note that we are using @`EscapeHtml` view helper to *escape* the string printed to the web page to make the website resistant to hacker attacks.

+!!! note
-W> You should always escape variables that you print to your web page.
-Escaping allows to be sure that no malicious code W> is injected on your page.
+    You should always escape variables that you print to your web page.
+Escaping allows to be sure that no malicious code is injected on your page.

-> In your view script, you can also use simple flow control operations (like `if`, `foreach` or `switch`) to make the appearance of the page different depending on variable's value.
+In your view script, you can also use simple flow control operations (like `if`, `foreach` or `switch`) to make the appearance of the page different depending on variable's value.

 Now let's look at how the page looks like in the web browser.
 Type "http://localhost/application/about"